libts/tslib/README.md

 ## building tslib

+### shared vs. static builds

+libts can be built to fit your needs.
+Use the configure script to enable only the modules you need.
+By default, libts to build as a shared library, with each module being a shared library object itself.
+You can, however, configure tslib to build libts statically linked, and the needed modules compiled inside of libts.
+Here's an example for this:

+    ./configure --enable-static --disable-shared --enable-input=static --enable-linear=static --enable-iir=static

+This should result in a `libts.a` of roughly 50 kilobytes, ready for using calibration (linear filter) and the infinite impulse response filter in ts.conf.

+### portability

 tslib is cross-platform; you should be able to run `./configure && make` on a large variety of operating systems.
 The graphical test programs are not (yet) ported to all platforms though: